longaccess/longaccess-client/docs/intro.md

 After completing the upload the client will have to wait while the server checks the integrity of the archive.
 To do this it should periodically call `GET /upload/:id/` (we suggest at 30 minute intervals) until the API returns with a status of `completed`.
 When status is `completed`, an extra JSON key is returned, called `archive_id`.
 Now the upload process is completed, the archive is safely stored and the client can generate the certificate.

-The certificate must include the folowing information:
+The certificate must include the following information:

 - Archive id
 - Checksum